pokitdok/apidocs-v4/source/includes/_dropin.md

 # Drop-in UI
-The PokitDok Drop-in UI enables anyone to add functionality like eligibility checks, out-of-pocket cost estimation, or pharmacy drug price comparisons to their own website with a fully styled and functional UI.
+The PokitDok Drop-in UI enables anyone to add functionality like eligibility checks or out-of-pocket cost estimations to their own website with a fully styled and functional UI.

 * One simple drop-in with full customization
 * All major insurance carriers
 * Detailed eligibility info including deductible status and co-pays
 * Out-of-pocket cost estimation based on location and eligibility information
-* Compare pharmacy drug prices, restrictions, and other comparison points

 ## 1. Get Drop-in Token